ImpregnableProgrammer/CSE-121-Spring-2023/lab1/README.md

 ## Things not working
 On the due date, the USB communication with my ESP32 stopped working since I was getting the following error whenever I tried flashing my board: `[Errno 25] Inappropriate ioctl for device` but flashing someone else's board worked fine.
-As a result, I couldn't complete the lab on the due date.
-This was the onlly major issue I ran into.
+As a result, I couldn't test all the code on the due date although I had it written.
+I therefore wasn't comfortable turning it in then.
+This was the only major issue I ran into.